Imagine for a moment: New York City in the middle of winter.

 How to Donate

 To learn how to use Giving Assistant to easily donate a portion or all of your cash back to The Salvation Army, visit their fundraising page.
+You can also donate directly by visiting The Salvation Army.

 - First, sign up for a Giving Assistant account.